Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 Description: The kind of the resource.
 This is used to determine the type of the resource.
 If not specified, the resource will be created as a standard resource.
 Possible values are:
-- `null` - The resource will be created as a standard Azure Machine Learning resource.
+- `Default` - The resource will be created as a standard Azure Machine Learning resource.
 - `hub` - The resource will be created as an AI Hub resource.
 - `project` - The resource will be created as an AI Studio Project resource.

 Type: `string`

-Default: `null`
+Default: `"Default"`

 ### <a name="input_lock"></a> [lock](#input\_lock)